If you are having trouble making your payments or feel like you might have trouble qualifying for a balance-transfer

 - You're struggling with multiple forms of debt, such as credit cards, home mortgage, auto loan, utilities

 and/or medical bills.

-- You cannot make the minimum payments on all your personal and business credit cards and other bills, or are making late
+- You cannot make the minimum payments on all your credit cards and other bills, or are making late

 - You're using your credit cards to pay other bills, such as utilities.